nathanrw/nathanrw.github.io/src/content/callofcthulhu/hpmfp/index.md

 factory.
 This arrangement results in a lot of value for money for Stjohn, so Recalcitrance's eccentricities are tolerated.

+> 💡 **Note:** Whilst he is not actually a villain he is supposed to be a
+> suspicious character and draw the attention of the investigators.
+He
+> is prickly, secretive and unhelpful.

 # Locations

 ## Oxford